Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 Bipolar Disorder

-Bipolar disorder is a complex mental health condition that affects teenagers by causing extreme mood swings involving emotional highs (mania or hypomania) and lows (depression).
-These mood swings can be intense and disruptive, impacting your teen’s emotional stability, relationships, school performance, and overall well-being.
+Bipolar disorder affects teenagers by causing extreme mood swings that involve emotional highs (mania or hypomania) and lows (depression).
+These mood swings can often be intense and disruptive, affecting your teen’s emotional stability, relationships, academic performance, and their overall well-being.

-During manic episodes, teens may feel unusually energetic, euphoric, or irritable, often engaging in risky behaviors or making impulsive decisions.
-Depressive episodes can bring overwhelming sadness, fatigue, and a loss of interest in activities they once enjoyed.
+During manic episodes, your teen may feel unusually energetic, euphoric, or irritable, often engaging in risky behaviors or making impulsive decisions.
+Depressive episodes can bring overwhelming sadness, fatigue, and a loss of interest in activities your child once enjoyed.
 Recognizing the signs of bipolar disorder in teenagers is crucial for early intervention and effective management.
-Symptoms can vary widely between individuals and episodes, making it essential to seek professional help if you notice significant changes in your teen’s mood, behavior, or daily functioning.
+Symptoms can vary widely between individuals and episodes, making it essential to seek professional treatment if you notice significant changes in your teen’s mood, behavior, or daily functioning.

 Oppositional Defiant Disorder (ODD)